-- 2.4.1 Social work which may encompass hospital and family visiting or youth work. - 2.4.2 Teaching. - 2.4.3 Trading, e.g. farming, horticulture, winemaking, etc.
+- 2.4.1 Social work which may encompass hospital and family visiting or youth work - 2.4.2 Teaching - 2.4.3 Trading, e.g. farming, horticulture, winemaking, etc.

-These subjects may comprise a dwelling having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
-As most of the occupiers would use the subjects as their permanent home, the main part of the entry should appear in the Council Tax Valuation List.
-Dependent on the nature of the subject any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places of Worship).
+These subjects may include dwelling(s) having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
+Any parts which fall under the definition of a dwelling in terms of Council Tax legislation should appear in the Council Tax Valuation List.
+The remaining parts which do not satisfy the definition of a dwelling, perhaps being of different use or occupation, should be entered in the Valuation Roll valued with reference to SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Places of Worship), depending on the style and construction of the building.